-American Speech-Language-Hearing Association (ASHA) – ASHA is focusing on advancing IPE/IPP as part of its 2015–2017 Strategic Plan.
+American Speech-Language-Hearing Association (ASHA) – ASHA is focusing on advancing IPE/IPP as part of its Strategic Pathway to Excellence.
 ASHA has compiled resources to support individuals and academic programs in their efforts to learn, practice, and model collaboratively with other professions in educational and health care settings.
 Brief videos, presentations and webinars, survey summaries, links to upcoming conferences, and more are available online.

 Interprofessional Education Collaborative (IPEC) – IPEC collaborates with academic institutions to promote, encourage, and support efforts to prepare future health professionals to enter the workforce ready for collaboration with other professionals.
 Resources include the Core Competencies for Interprofessional Collaborative Practice, last updated in 2016.
 ASHA became an organizational member in 2017.